Do You Need A Passport To Go To Jamaica As A U.S. Citizen?

 Visitors traveling to Jamaica with foreign currency exceeding US $10,000 may be required to declare this to immigration.

 Insider tip: Planning on traveling to Jamaica with the family?
-Beaches Ocho Rios and Beaches Negril are great all-inclusive resorts that are sure to keep everyone happy!
+Beaches Ocho Rios and Beaches Negril are kid-friendly all-inclusive resorts that are sure to keep everyone happy!

 Consulate and Embassy contacts in Jamaica and the US / UK